 2. Annoying, crazy echoes from the bare walls.

-In order to properly drown out noise from outside, you will need sound absorption sheets, sound blankets and soundproof windows.
+In order to properly drown out the noise from outside, you will need sound absorption sheets, sound blankets, and soundproof windows.

 However, you will also need good soundproof curtains to drown out the crazy echoes so you can clearly hear your instruments and hear yourself!

 If you fail to do this, you will spend hours listening to endless echoes and will have to do rehearsal after rehearsal.
 It will quickly kill your enthusiasm for producing quality music.
 It will be crazy!